nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 2.1.
 Toolbar

 Provides functionality related to accessing the help pop-up or exiting TimetaBRO.
-Quick and easy!
+Currently, we only have two buttons for you!
+They are:
+* `File`: Clicking on it will open a dropdown menu, where you can click on `Exit` to exit the application!
+* `Help`: Clicking on it will open another dropdown menu, where you can click on `Help F1` to get a help pop-up!
+See 2.5 for more info about it.

 ### 2.2.
 Command input box